 77% believe gift cards could be a thoughtful present, given the current economic and social scenario.– ResearchandMarkets.com

-Best practices for crowd management this holiday season
+Best practices for retailers

 With crowds eager to get shopping, effective crowd management has to be on the minds of retailers for this upcoming holiday shopping season.
 Retailers are advised to follow best practices, including proactive planning, staff training, clear communication with consumers (including signage, stanchions/barriers, public announcements, and tickets or wristbands) and even additional security personnel as needed.